MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apache-kafka-connect-vpn-gateway.md

 * Azure Storage Account (used by HDInsight)
 * Kafka on HDInsight

-1. Follow the steps in the [Working with self-signed certificates for Point-to-site connections](../vpn-gateway/vpn-gateway-certificates-point-to-site.md) document to create the certificates needed for the gateway.
+1. Follow the steps in the [Working with self-signed certificates for Point-to-site connections](../vpn-gateway/vpn-gateway-certificates-point-to-site.md) document.
+This document creates the certificates needed for the gateway.

 2. Open a PowerShell prompt and use the following code to log in to your Azure subscription: